0x27/twilightpam/README.md

 Python-PAM 2-Factor Authentication using Twilio

+## WARNING: DO NOT USE THIS IN A PRODUCTION ENVIRONMENT.
+AT THE MOMENT IT HAS A HABIT OF "FAILING OPEN" IF THE SCRIPT BUGS OUT.
+WHICH COULD HAPPEN DUE TO REASONS.
+WILL UPDATE WHEN THIS IS FIXED

 # What?
 After reading the sourcecode for [Stampauth][stampauth] by [Chokepoint][chokepoint] I decided it would be nice to expand it to use the Twilio API to send SMS messages, as the txtdrop solution they were using did not support Ireland.
 I also had a need to test out the Twilio API for an upcoming project.